Sorooshi/Project-Template-/README.md

 # Project-Template-
 This is a generic template for the projects.

-The Project description, including the title, its brief overview, how to run the code etc, should be described here.
+- The project description, including the title and its brief overview, how to run the code etc., should be described here.

-- Define the dependencies and the requirements of your project in "requirement.txt" file.
+- Define the dependencies (requirements) of your project/package in "requirement.txt" file.
-Later you can install them usinf ```pip install -r requirements.txt```
+So that later one can install them using ```pip install -r requirements.txt```.